technical-beast-7/Spam-Email-Detector-using-Random-Forest-Classifier/README.md

-# Email Spam Detection
+# Spam Email Detector using Random Forest Classifier

-!Python
-!Flask
-!Scikit-learn
-!License

 This project is a full-stack web application that uses a **Random Forest** machine learning model to classify emails as "Spam" or "Ham" (not spam).
 It features a clean frontend interface that communicates with a Flask backend API to deliver real-time predictions.